How to Create a Raydium Liquidity Pool on Solana

 A minted token, wallet balances for base and quote assets, SOL for fees (see your wallet preview), a chosen pool type, planned seed amounts, and a clear authority strategy.

-4. Should I pair with SOL or USDC?
+4. Should I pair my token with SOL or USDC?

 SOL is intuitive for native Solana users; USDC gives a stable dollar reference.
-Match your audience.
+Match your audience and how you plan to communicate price.

-In plain terms: AMM is the classic full-range constant-product experience many traders already know; CPMM is Raydium's constant-product path aligned with newer mint features; CLMM concentrates liquidity in a band you choose for efficiency, with more active management.
-Confirm current definitions in Raydium's official documentation.
+In plain terms: AMM is the classic full-range constant-product experience many traders already know; CPMM is Raydium's constant-product path aligned with newer mint features where supported; CLMM concentrates liquidity in a band you choose, with more active management.
+Confirm current definitions in Raydium's official documentation and see Raydium pool types.

-6. How does initial liquidity affect token price?
+6. How does initial liquidity affect starting price?

 The seed ratio defines the starting price along the curve; larger quote deposits relative to base imply a higher initial price for the base token in quote terms.

-Yes, when you still hold the right LP receipts (or the CLMM position NFT) and the program path allows withdrawal—use remove liquidity.
-If you have already burned or locked withdrawal rights, that liquidity is not coming back the same way.
+Yes, when you still hold the right LP receipts (or the CLMM position) and the program path allows withdrawal—use remove liquidity.
+If you have already burned or given up withdrawal rights, you may not withdraw the same way later.

 No. Liquidity provision involves risks including impermanent loss and volatility.
 Consult qualified advisers when appropriate.